Jinjinov/Usb.Events/README.md

 - [ ] Automatically mount USB drive on `UsbDeviceAdded` event in Linux
 - [ ] Automatically mount USB drive on `UsbDeviceAdded` event in macOS
+- [ ] Determine if other operating systems do not display extended info for unplugged devices and update the documentation as necessary

 ## Version history:

+- 11.2.0.1:
+    - Replaced libudev backend with sd-device backend for Linux clients
+    - Replace custom linux event loop with libsystemd's sd-event loop
+    - Update readme
+    - Explicitly mention that events for unplugged USB devices only return the system name and system path in Linux
 - 11.1.0.1:
     - Added XML documentation
 - 11.1.0.0: